Philipp Ackermann: Ambassador to India

 Ackermann was made the German Ambassador in New Delhi in 2022 and gained attention when he and the embassy staff performed a dance flash mob to the Oscar-winning song Naatu Naatu in 2023, which was commented on positively by Indian Prime Minister Narendra Modi.

+Ambassador to China

+Ackermann was designated German Ambassador in Beijing on Oct 2, 2026 as part of a rotation of seven German ambassadors.
+He is scheduled to replace Ambassador Patricia Flor, who will be the new ambassador to Brasil.

 International Legal Foundation

 In 2001, Philipp Ackermann was one of the co-founders of the International Legal Foundation in New York, a non-governmental organization that provides public defense for the indigent in post-conflict states.
 He was on the board of this organization for 15 years, including as Vice Chairman.